Terminal-Bench 2.0

 What does the Terminal-Bench 2.0 benchmark measure?

 Second-generation terminal agent benchmark with 89 high-quality tasks spanning software engineering, machine learning, security, data science, and other real shell environments.
-On this page it ranks 28 tracked models where higher is better.
+On this page it lists 28 tracked model variants where higher is better.

 Is a higher Terminal-Bench 2.0 score always better?